Photo of Max Larson

 Max Larson

-Max Larson is an associate in the firm’s Washington, DC office.
-She is a member of the Technology and Communications Regulation Practice Group.
+Max Larson is an associate in the firm’s Washington, DD office and a member of the Litigation and Investigations Practice Group.
+She also maintains an active pro bono practice.

-At an Open Meeting last week, the Federal Communications Commission (FCC) unanimously adopted a Further Notice of Proposed Rulemaking (FNPRM) that proposes to permit more intensive and efficient use of the 12.7 GHz and 42 GHz bands by satellite communications, either as an alternative or complement to terrestrial wireless.
+At an Open Meeting in May, the Federal Communications Commission (FCC) unanimously adopted a Further Notice of Proposed Rulemaking (FNPRM) that proposes to permit more intensive and efficient use of the 12.7 GHz and 42 GHz bands by satellite communications, either as an alternative or complement to terrestrial wireless.
 Chairman Carr emphasized that, if adopted, the Proposed Rule would make 20,000 megahertz of spectrum available for satellite-based services, which Chairman Carr characterized as a necessary step for U.S. leadership in spectrum and a clear sign to China.
 Carr stated that the additional spectrum, in conjunction with other actions the FCC is taking across multiple spectrum bands, would protect American technological leadership.
+Comments may be filed on or before July 28, 2025, and reply comments may be filed on or before August 26, 2025, as set forth in today’s Federal Register.

 The FNPRM builds upon the FCC’s recent requests for comments on providing increased access to spectrum for terrestrial wireless services.
 This FNPRM expands upon that record to contemplate authorizing satellite communications in the 12.7 GHz and 42 GHz bands and seeks comment on the feasibility of allowing satellite communications in those bands in both the Earth-to-space and space-to-Earth directions.Continue Reading FCC Seeks Comment on Opening Up Spectrum for Satellite Broadband